Wenzel/docker-kdesrc-build/README.md

 * run the container
 * run `/bin/bash`

-## Use a specific version of Qt

-If you want to change the Qt version used during the compilation, you can provide a the path to a Qt installation on the host with :

-    ./run.py --base archlinux --qt /path/to/qt

-This path will be mounted under `/qt`

-Don't forget to change the `qtdir` variable in the `kdesrc-buildrc`

 ## Run the Plasma Desktop

 ### 1 - Using a shared X11 socket